Frequently Asked Questions

 Is Stacks+Joules a legitimate organization?

 Yes.
 Stacks+Joules is a registered 501(c)(3) nonprofit.
-The NYC program operates in partnership with Henry Street Settlement, one of New York City's oldest and most established social service organizations.
+The NYC program operates in partnership with Henry Street Settlement, one of New York City's oldest social service organizations.
 The program has been featured in Yale Climate Connections and has a track record of placing graduates with employers including TEC Systems, Climatec/Bosch, and Durst Corporation.

 How is the program funded?